samharre/trivia-api/backend/README.md

 #### GET /categories

 - General:
-  - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+  - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category.
   - Request Arguments: None
   - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs and success value.
 - Sample: `curl http://127.0.0.1:5000/categories`